to substitute teacher jobs in NYC

 • Substitute teachers who don’t have certification and are not working toward it

-The type of credentials you have will determine the capacity at which you are legally allowed to work as a substitute teacher for public schools in the state of New York, including in New York City.
+Your credentials will determine the extent that you are legally allowed to work as a substitute teacher for public schools in the state of New York.
+This includes in New York City.

 NOTE: These credentials, while helpful, have no bearing on your ability to substitute teach outside of the NYC DOE public school system.
-There are no restrictions on the number of days you can work, if you are subbing in private, charter, international, or other schools outside of the public school system.
+Therefore, if you are subbing in private, charter, international, or other schools outside of the public school system, there are no restrictions on the number of days you can work.

 Substitute Teachers with a Valid Teaching Certificate

-If you have a teaching certificate, you are allowed to work for any number of days in any capacity.
-However, if you work for more than 40 days for a school district in NYC, you need to be employed in the area for which you are specifically certified.
+Now, if you have a teaching certificate, you are allowed to work for any number of days in any capacity.
+Yet, if you work for more than 40 days for a school district in NYC, you need to be employed in the area for which you are specifically certified.

 Substitutes Without a Teaching Certificate Who Are Working Toward One

-Substitutes With Not Teaching Certificate Who Are Not Pursuing One
+Substitutes With No Teaching Certificate Who Are Not Pursuing One

-If this describes you, you cannot work for longer than 40 days for a district under normal circumstances.
-However, through the 2022–2023 school year, if you don’t have a certificate but do have a high school diploma or its equivalent, you can work for up to 90 days total if the district has in good faith searched for certified candidates to no avail.
+In this case, you cannot work for longer than 40 days for a district under normal circumstances.
+However, through the 2022–2023 school year, there are exceptions.
+If you don’t have a certificate but do have a high school diploma or its equivalent, you can work for up to 90 days total.
+This is permissible if the district has in good faith searched for certified candidates to no avail.